UL2272 Certified E-Scooters in Singapore – The Complete Price List (2019)

 Writing about electric scooters in Singapore can be a tiny bit depressing – those ”best e-scooters” listicles that you worked so hard on get outdated almost right away, thanks to changing LTA regulations.

 Previously, it was enough if your electric scooter met LTA’s speed (25 km/h), weight (20 kg) and width (70cm) limits.

 But with LTA’s latest regulations, which rolled out in Jan 2019, there’s one more limitation on e-scooters in Singapore: UL2272 certification.
 UL2272 is an international fire safety standard, similar to the Singapore Safety Mark.

-From 1 Jan 2021, only UL2272 certified electric scooters will be allowed in Singapore.
-This means that all non-certified scooters will turn into scrap metal in less than 2 short years.
+1 Jan 2021 1 Jul 2020, only UL2272 certified electric scooters will be allowed in Singapore.
+This means that all non-certified scooters will turn into scrap metal in less than a year.

 Luckily, e-scooter manufacturers and retailers have been pretty quick to respond.
 At last count, there are 15 electric scooter models that are UL2272 certified and LTA compliant.